-Another key benefit to eating seafood while eliminating land-based meats is that it naturally lowers your intake of unhealthy omega-6 fatty acids.
-The ideal ratio of omega-3 to omega-6 fatty acids is 1:1.
-However the typical American diet includes 14 – 25 times more omega-6s than omega-3s.
+Another key benefit to eating seafood while eliminating land-based meats is that it naturally lowers your intake of saturated and omega-6 fatty acids.
+The ideal ratio of omega-3 to omega-6 fatty acids is 1:1 to 2:1.
+However, the typical American diet includes 14 – 25 times more omega-6s than omega-3s.
 This imbalance contributes to chronic inflammation which has been linked to heart disease, autoimmune diseases, and even cancer (15).

 Animal And Environmental Welfare

 Concern for animals is one of the main reasons why people turn to a pescatarian diet.
 Many feel that eating meat causes unnecessary suffering to animals, especially when they are being raised in large numbers or kept in crowded conditions with poor air circulation and little space to move around.
 Pescatarians also have a lesser impact on the environment than carnivores because fish require less water and land inputs compared to livestock (9).

 Pescatarians may have lower risks of arthritis compared to meat-eaters because they consume more omega-3 fatty acids that can fight inflammation and reduce joint pain and swelling (3).

 The Cons Of Being A Pescatarian

 There are some downsides associated with following a pescatarian diet:

 Fish does not contain high levels of iron unless it has been cooked using an iron skillet.
 Without this essential mineral, your body cannot transport oxygen efficiently, leading to fatigue, and other symptoms.
 Pescatarians must make sure they eat enough protein as well as iron because their bodies cannot produce these nutrients on their own.
 This is especially important for menstruating women who need iron to prevent anemia (4).